Tsangares/voteIOTA/README.md

 The best approach would be an identity verification on a government website or the DMV that takes several forms of identity (like the Real ID application), and it will issue a certificate on the ledger.
 This certificate can be as simple as a cryptographic signature from the US government on an IOTA address owned by the user.
 In order for the user to prove ownership of the address and prove that they are a registered voter, they simply spend from the address to two output addresses, one that they own (so they can spend it again), and to the voting platform issuing a verifiable vote by not only the U.S. Government, but also the public.

 This could be expanded on in so many ways and varieties.
-But ultimatly, voting with the ledger is extremtly easy and opens so many doors for secure voting platform.
+But ultimatley, voting with the ledger is extremely easy and opens so many doors for a secure voting platform.